SalimSalimi/NodeJS-Course/README.md

 * **By embedding/duplicating:** We duplicate the data *(document)* from a collection to an another collection.
 * **References**: Sometimes, when the data can change, it will be hard to update all the data duplicated, so we can use references by using IDs.

+## Implementation with MongoDB

+In this course, we are using MongoDB database in a cloud service (Atlas).
+So we have to setup everything on the Atlas website (Creating account, cluster, creating a user, defining IP Address).
+After that, we can connect to our instance using the driver provided by Atlas.

+To connect to a MongoDB database, we have to install MongoDB package: `npm install --save mongodb`.
+After that, we set up the configuration according the driver provided by Atlas and connect to the instance of our db.

 ## Notes